heatcrypto/heatwallet/README.md

 We are proud to present you with version 3.0.0 of the Desktop HEAT Wallet.

 Your fully functional wallet for HEAT, Bitcoin, FIMK, NXT, ARDOR and Ethereum (with partial ERC20 support).
+Experimental IOTA support.

 - with integrated HEAT Asset Exchange
 - with integrated HEAT block explorer